VTCManager/VTCManager-Website-Redesign/README.md

 # VTCManager website: latest working version

+# IMPORTANT: NEW VERSION AVAILABLE
+The project is continued at the VCC https://github.com/VisualCableCollective .<br><br>
 VTCManager is a powerful Euro Truck Simulator 2 tool.
 We are building something more than only a simple job logger.
 Together we can build something awesome! <br>
 IMPORTANT: This website was in production until 19th of July 2020.
 All passwords are invalid and the data in the databases has been deleted.